ShuchangLiu/SVlearning/README.md

 * ... all the other samples

 #### Config file
 All the parameter settings are included in config file.
-This file is tab separated with pound sign as comment.
+This file is "=" separated with pound sign as comment.
 Please refer to the config file in the example folder and modify it accordingly.

 ### Run the pipeline